vssb4214/cse15l-lab-reports/Lab5.md

 ![Screenshot 2023-12-02 at 3 22 10 PM](https://github.com/vssb4214/cse15l-lab-reports/assets/147002913/7b45d8da-e8ea-4c78-b2f5-7016de719357)

 I changed the loop condition to stop before the last two elements, and it seems to be working now.
-Thanks for the hint!
+Thanks you!

 ## Setup Information